seandenigris/XML-Parser/repository/XML-Parser.package/XMLWellFormednessChecker.class/README.md

-The class ensures tags are nested properly and that all opening tags have corresponding closing tags.
+The class ensures tags are nested properly and that all start tags have corresponding end tags.